ArchitectureMining/PNIDConformance/README.md

 # PNIDConformance
-Implementations of the two approaches for conformance checkking on PNIDs proposed in the thesis `Architecture Conformance Checking on Multi-Instance and Process-Aware software systems`.
+Implementations (prototypes) of the two approaches for conformance checkking on PNIDs proposed in the thesis `Architecture Conformance Checking on Multi-Instance and Process-Aware software systems`.

 # Approaches
 - [Naive approach](Naive%20approach/)